 The idea is to always create open spaces because this is where opportunities manifest.
 When there’s no bright hall, opportunities are marginalized and growth is stagnated.

 11. Feng Shui Crystals

-The most effective, affordable and versatile to use is clear quartz.
-It’s clearing, protecting and strengthening energy fields and can attract love, happiness, abundance of light, colourful rainbows and a deeply enchanting and optimistic inner world.
+The most effective, affordable, and versatile to use is clear quartz.
+It’s clearing, protecting, and strengthening energy fields and can attract love, happiness, an abundance of light, colorful rainbows, and a deeply enchanting and optimistic inner world.
 Clear quartz transparent color works in any interior color scheme and with any decorating style.

 Wilted flowers and dying plants should be eliminated, as they symbolize mental or physical tiredness.

 Indoor fountains are very beneficial as the sound of running water is relaxing and creates a soothing atmosphere.

 Place an energetic fountain near the front door as the flowing energy of the water symbolizes cash, which helps more of it coming your way.